HiltonThallyson/PPGEEC2318_Machine_Learning_2024.2/Deep_learning_with_PyTorch/Colabs/Chapter6/README.md

 ## This colab was develop for a task to learn concepts present in chatper 6 of Deep learning with pytorch step-by-step book from Daniel Godoy and to write an article in Medium platform.
-You can check the article here [link]
+You can check the article here https://medium.com/@hilton.thallyson/ewma-sgd-adam-e-learning-rate-schedulers-1a1dabfc5f10